sibobbbbbb/Tucil1_13522142/README.md

 ```
 ./main
 ```
-5. The program will starting.
+5.The program will starting.

+## Note
+If you input using a file, place the file into the 'test' folder first to ensure accessibility.

 ## Developers